UNINETTSigma2/documentation/fram_decom.md

 ## Data Migration

-To facilitate the transition and ensure data integrity, we will maintain a copy of your Fram data as of 21st November 2025, ie: from `/cluster/projects` and `$HOME` directories on NIRD.
+To facilitate the transition and ensure data integrity, we will maintain a copy of your Fram data from `/cluster/projects` and `$HOME` directories on NIRD.

 ### What is copied on NIRD?